FAUSTMANNSTEF/MulticoreOCamlThesis/CoarseGrained/SideNotes/OCamlNotes.md

 Latest Notes of meeting with Dan :

-- Add Read.me mentioning specifications and ocaml version etc etc
+- Add Read.me mentioning specifications and ocaml version etc etc CHECK,ASK
-- Change the barrier so it doesnt do it every iteration maybe just in the beggingin
+- Change the barrier so it doesnt do it every iteration maybe just in the beggingin CHECK,ASK
-- implement mli files for each
+- implement mli files for each CHECK,ASK
 - implement a generic testing
 - check out saturn bennchmarking
 - implement lock free synchronization